rsyncOSX/mydocsy/content/en/docs/VerifyRemote.md

 {{< figure src="/images/verify/verifycompleted.png" alt="" position="center" style="border-radius: 8px;" >}}

-#### Arguments for Rsync
+#### Arguments for rsync

-Before appending the following arguments, it is verified if any of these arguments are already present.
-The modified arguments are intended to modify the rsync command for push and pull to function like a regular file copy, eliminating the `--delete` parameter.
+The following arguments are used in both push and pull.

-- parameter `--itemize-changes`is appended, output a change-summary for all updates
+- `--itemize-changes`, output change-summary for all updates
-- parameter `--dry-run` is appendend, rsync execute an estimate run
+- `--dry-run`, rsync execute an estimate run
-- parameter `--update` is appended, evaluates the timestamp, forces rsync to skip any files which exist on the destination and have a modified time that is newer than the source file
+- `--update`, evaluates the timestamp, forces rsync to skip any files which exist on the destination and have a modified time that is newer than the source file
-- parameter `--exclude=.git/` is appended, git repositories might be huge and it make no sense to include it
+- `--exclude=.git/`, git repositories might be huge and it make no sense to include it
-- parameter `--exclude=.DS_Store` is appended, as above, make no sense til include it
+- `--exclude=.DS_Store`, as above, make no sense til include it
-- parameter `--delete` is removed, this parameter is a default parameter in RsyncUI to keep source and destination in sync

-The code for evaluating is *not particularly advanced*.
-The last 15 rows, which are statistics from rsync, are removed from both the `pull` and `push` commands.
-Additionally, all rows with trailing `/` are removed, as these represent catalogs.
 The result from the `pull` command is subtracted from the result of the `push` command.
 Conversely, the `push` command is subtracted from the result of the `pull` command.
-After both subtractions, the resulting arrays of rows, which are `[String]`, are compared based on the number of rows.
+After both subtractions, the resulting arrays are compared based on the number of rows.

 The outcome is as follows: